DemonRevoked/TheDigitalHeist/challenges/sc-02-resetpass/README.md

 The server unlocks `/mint/key` only if its **startup self-check** confirms the reset flow is secure.

-**Important:** Each student/session gets a **unique KEY**.
-The key is generated deterministically based on your session ID, so:
-- Each browser session gets a different key
-- The same session will always get the same key (until session expires)
-- You must use your own key to get the flag

 ### Part 2: Get the FLAG
 Once you have the KEY, use it to fetch the flag:
 - `GET /mint/flag?key=YOUR_KEY`
 - `POST /mint/flag` with `key=YOUR_KEY` in the body

-The flag endpoint validates the key against your session and returns the flag if correct.
+The flag endpoint validates the key and returns the flag if correct.
-**Note:** Keys are session-specific - you must use the key from your own session.
+**Note:** The key is provided by the deployment via environment/secret-file configuration.

 ---